 Scouts.
-This way of setting up the armies is described in detail in the Optional rules section.
+This way of setting up the armies is described in detail on the next page (p.82)

 SETTING UP SCENERY

 It is entirely up to the players to decide on how to set up the scenery before the armies deploy.
 However, we recommend you use between 6 and 10 significant scenery pieces, evenly distributed across the table.
 Here are some ways on how to set up your scenery.